neon-bindings/rfcs/text/0000-error-subtyping.md

 # Summary
 [summary]: #summary

-To allow for the addition of new error types in the future, as well as to improve the ergonomics of creating and throwing error objects, this RFC replaces the `ErrorKind` enum with a set of new `Js___Error` types that are "subtypes" of `JsError` (using the protocol defined by Neon's `SuperType` trait).
+This RFC proposes a backwards-incompatible change to the construction of `JsError` values.
+It makes the following changes:
+- Replaces the `ErrorKind` enum with simple methods for constructing various error types, to make it possible to add new error types compatibly in the future.
+- Reduces the set of error types to `Error`, `RangeError`, and `TypeError`, since these are currently the only error types supported by N-API.

 # Motivation
 [motivation]: #motivation